 -

-Archaeological sites in UP — Hastinapur, Mathura, Sarnath, Kushinagar, Shravasti.
+Archaeological sites — Hastinapur, Mathura, Sarnath, Kushinagar, Shravasti

 Geography (6–7 Questions)